ygguser/peers_updater/README.md

   -V, --version         Print version information
 ```

-To simply display a list of peers sorted by response time, use the `-p` parameter.
-At the same time, all other parameters will be ignored, no changes will be made to the configuration of Yggrasil.
+To simply display a list of peers sorted by response time, use the `-p` parameter (no changes will be made to the configuration of Yggrasil).

 In order for the utility to work fully and correctly, making changes to the Yggdrasil settings, the user with whose rights it is launched must have the appropriate permissions to change the configuration file and/or use the Admin API.